bammoore511/DiceeGame/README.md

-Dicee game created using JavaScript as a part of the Web Dev Bootcamp online course by Angela Yu
+Dicee game created as a JavaScript challenge project while taking the Web Dev Bootcamp online course by Angela Yu